Reading readiness and pre-reading skills are topics that parents of preschoolers think about often.

 A child who is ready to learn how to read can recognize their name and other common words and symbols in their environment, such as “Target” or even just the Target bulls eye.

-A child who has good book knowledge can hold a book the right way and turn the pages from right to left.
+A child who has good book handling skills can hold a book the right way and turn the pages from right to left.

 A child who is ready to learn how to read understands that print conveys meaning, and knows how books work.